moews/moews.github.io/_posts/2017-03-25-supervision.md

 * Deep learning frameworks and synthetic datasets
 -->

-Primary areas for potential research supervision are machine learning and statistics, both methodology and the application to a variety of topcis.
+Primary areas for potential research supervision are machine learning and statistics, which includes both methodology and the application to a variety of topcis.
 Potential PhD students are welcome to send me an email with their CV and a research proposal.
 This also covers research using these methods in fields other than the ones covered by my own research, provided the second supervisor acts as a domain expert for the respective area of application.

 <!--
 * Problem-oriented machine learning methods